AbhiXverse/Solidity-journey/Day 12/Solidity Notes.md

         - the block height i.e - the number of the current blokc in the blockchain

     -  block.timestamp -> uint
-        - the timestamp of the block (in seconds )
+        - the timestamp of the block (in seconds since the Unix epoch)
+        -